AmplitudeAudio/sdk/docs/content/docs/integration/03-initializing-the-engine.md

 ## Amplitude Engine

-The Amplitude engine is initialized with a specific configuration, from the ones available in you Amplitude project:
+The Amplitude engine is initialized with a specific configuration, from the ones available in your Amplitude project:

 ```cpp
 // The path to the configuration file is relative to the base path of the filesystem